macmade/XS-Labs-Style-Guide/README.md

 <a name="cpp-4-5"></a>
 #### 4.5.
 Destructors

-Destructors should always be virtual, unless there's a very good and specific reason not to do so.
+Destructors should always be declared as `virtual`, unless there's a very good and specific reason not to do so.

 <a name="cpp-5"></a>
 ### 5. Templates